 Our Plan (Is Not For Everyone)

 Where we live, it has been announced that full-time regular schedules in the school building will not be an option when school resumes.
-At best, we’ve been told that we can expect our kids to be able to attend school in-person for 25% of the time.
+At best, we’ve been told that we can expect our kids to be able to attend school in person for 25% of the time.
 We’re not even sure what that really means.
 The school district is also offering a completely remote learning option.

 As such, we have tentatively decided that we can rearrange our work schedules (a major privilege and luxury, I know) to support the fully at-home learning option for our two school-aged kids this coming year.
-However, for the reasons above, we feel strongly we want to keep our kids enrolled and educated by our local public school – just as would be the plan if COVID-19 wasn’t a reality.
+However, for the reasons above, we feel strongly we want to keep our kids enrolled and educated at our local public school – just as would be the plan if COVID-19 wasn’t a reality.

 Unless community spread is significantly less than it is now in our area, and if kids can regularly attend school (not just once per week), we’ll opt to do it fully at home.